OpenMindClub/awesome-chatgpt/README.md

 - [OpenGPT - Create ChatGPT Application in seconds](https://open-gpt.app/) - Access to a wide range of ChatGPT applications, or create your own App in seconds.
 - [Mindshow.fun](https://www.mindshow.fun/#/templates) - Combining with ChatGPT, you can generate a PPT in one minutes.
 Support importing from Markdown and Logseq.
-- [Chatpdf](https://www.chatpdf.com/) - ChatPDF is the fast and easy way to chat with any PDF, free and without sign-in.
-Talk to books, research papers, manuals, essays, legal contracts, whatever you have!
-The intelligence revolution is here, ChatGPT was just the beginning!
+- [Chatpdf](https://www.chatpdf.com/) - The intelligence revolution is here, ChatGPT was just the beginning!
 - [YouChat](https://you.com/) - YouChat is a chatbot launched by You.com, founded by AI expert Richard Socher.
-In March 2022, the company introduced YouWrite, a text generator based on GPT-3 that can be used for writing emails and other documents.
-In December 2022, the company launched the chatbot YouChat based on GPT-3.5.
-It uses Google search for more general results and Microsoft Bing search to handle more granular requests, such as code snippet searches.
 Unlike ChatGPT, YouChat's replies include quotes, which can help users track the source of each message.
 - [Perplexity AI](https://www.perplexity.ai/) - Perplexity.AI combines large-scale language models and search engines to provide answers to users' needs through continuous dialogue.
-Compared to ChatGPT, Perplexity AI can provide the sources of information (including Wikipedia, Baidu Baike, Zhihu, etc.), but its answer fluency and completeness are slightly inferior to ChatGPT.
+Compared to ChatGPT, Perplexity AI can provide the sources of information , but its answer fluency and completeness are slightly inferior to ChatGPT.
 - [Chat Simplifier](https://chat-simplifier.imzbb.cc/zh) - Chat simplifier, extracts key points from conversations.
 - [PandaGPT](https://www.pandagpt.io/) - Assist in reading PDFs and automatically answering questions.

 ## Courses

-### Videos
+### English Videos

 - [The Ultimate Chat GPT Course](https://www.notion.so/69ed24a317a942d288e740419b1ad6f6) - This guide course has more than 1000+ resources to help you learn how to use Chat GPT to enhance your life.
 (Free!)
 - [Advanced ChatGPT: Full Guide:](https://www.notion.so/ac6aa68840bc427c83f4611dd2642f83) - His guide includes beginner and advanced ChatGPT tutorials, as well as some practical tips and examples.
 (Free!)